-The LA provide a service called 'The Parent Partnership Service'.
+The LA provide a SEND Information, advice and support service (SENDIASS).
 This organisation provides advice and information about matters relating to special educational needs.
 Further details are available on Cambridgeshire's web site or following the link in the school Information report.